 Asynchronous communication helps your coworker to manage their own time, do the research that is needed and then reply instead of trying to respond in real-time without having complete knowledge of the discussion.

-In this article, we will see how zipBoard and other remote teams achieve the best results in their work using asynchronous communication.
+However, in this article we will see how zipBoard and other remote teams achieve the best results in their work using asynchronous communication.

 One great piece of advice from Hailey Griffis from Buffer in her article – Asynchronous Communication and Why It Matters For Remote Work writes: